Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Nonlinear planar thermoelectric transport in Weyl Semimetals

 As schematically shown in Fig.~4 (a), the two Weyl cones are now oppositely tilted with $R_{+}=-R_{-}$.
 In the case of zero chiral chemical potential i.e., $E_{+}=E_{-}=0$ (left panel in Fig.~4 (a)), the contribution of the modulated Berry curvature (indicated by the colors) on the Fermi surfaces around each Weyl node are well cancelled with each other, as shown by the left panel in Fig.~4 (b).
 When considering a finite chiral chemical potential i.e., $E_{+}\neq E_{-}$ (shown by right panel, Fig.~4 (a)), the net value of the modulated Berry curvature on the Fermi surface can be non-zero either with zero tilt (middle panel, Fig.~4 (b)) or opposite tilt (right panel, Fig.~4 (b)) for the Weyl cones.
-Evidently, for a 3D lattice Weyl system, the unequal energies of the Weyl nodes (or finite chiral chemical potential) naturally introduce an asymmetric Fermi surface with the help of the lattice regularization, rendering the net value of Fermi surface relied quantity nonzero.
+Evidently, for a 3D lattice Weyl system, the unequal energies of the Weyl nodes (or finite chiral chemical potential) naturally introduce an asymmetric Fermi surface with the help of the lattice regularization.
+This in turn gives rise to nonzero net value for the nonlinear transport coefficients [Eq.~(10)], which are purely Fermi surface quantities.
 We want to point out that, this feature depicted by the right panel with $R_{+}=-R_{-}\neq 0$ (but not the middle panel, $R_{+}=R_{-}=0$) in Fig.~4 (b) can actually be revealed within the regime of linearized low-energy Hamiltonian model by considering an effective chemical potential $\widetilde{\mu}=\mu+E_{s}$.
 For instance, the aforementioned zero-temperature NPHE coefficient $\sigma^0_{yxx}$ becomes finite ($\sum_{s} c^{\prime}_{\sigma} R_s/\widetilde{\mu}^2 \neq 0$) assuming $R_{+}=-R_{-}\neq 0$ and $E_{+}\neq E_{-}$.